ThomasDaheim/GPXEditor/README.md

 -mergeTracks -mergeFiles
 ```

-leads to one file with all tracks combind per input file
+leads to one file with all tracks combined per input file

 Also, deletion is done "bottom up".
 So if your gpx file only contains track segments with less waypoints that the limit the whole file will be deleted.